mmuller88/mmblog/content/smart-home-experience-2019/index.md

 It is important to mention that all of my Smart Home gadgets only are working in a 2.4 GHz wireless network.
 It is unlikely that you find gadgets for the 5 GHz network.
 2.4 as the length of the waves are longer compared to 5 GHz it reaches better through walls but is therefor not that performance.
 Make sure to establish both of those network frequencies on your router!

 # Smart Light Bulb
 I opted in buying the Smart WLAN LED lights from Teckin.
 If you but the package containing four bulbs you save some money compared to buy just one.
 What can I see I really love those Smart bulbs.
+I already saved money with just replacing the existing bulbs which ran on 40 W to use those Smart bulbs which just need 8 W to shine.

+As it is just natural to forget turning out the light and it already happened I configured every replaced bulb to turn off at 1 am as usually no one is wake at this time anymore.

 # Smart Sockets
 The next smart device were the Smart Socket with two USB Ports.